-I’ve mentioned some of my favourite snippets in my other blog posts.
-I have plenty more to share, but most of them do not fit the description of being short.
-Also, some of them (like the Tally table) are so common that I’m going to skip it.
+I've mentioned some of my favourite snippets in my other blog posts.
+I have plenty more to share, but most of them don't qualify as short.
+Also, some of them (like the Tally table) are so common that I'm going to skip them.

 To keep things interesting I've also added a few RegEx scripts, just because I'm a fan of the syntax.